Beit Ur al-Tahta: Post-1967

 Since the Six-Day War in 1967, Beit Ur al-Tahta has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was of 920, of whom 60 originated from the Israeli territory.

+In the 1980s, several members of the "Village League" (local citizens authorized by Israel to carry arms and enforce order) were killed by their fellow villagers in Beit Ur al-Tahta for cooperating with Israel.

 In the 1980s and 1990s, lands belonging to Beit Ur al-Tahta were confiscated by the Israeli government to build Highway 443 along the Pass of Bethoron.
 A petition challenging the move submitted to the Supreme Court of Israel in September 1983 was rejected by Justice Aharon Barak who ruled that under international law, a military government have the right to infringe private property if a number of conditions are fulfilled, stating that "The step is taken for the benefit of the local population".
 Highway 443 initially served as a main approach road linking the 25,000 inhabitants of six villages to each other's and to Ramallah.
 After the outbreak of the Second Intifada, the Israeli military prevented Palestinian use of the road and blocked some parts of it without a legal order, and the construction of the Israeli West Bank barrier closed off access to the old road, which lengthened the journey.
 In 2007, the Israeli High Court of Justice ordered the state of Israel to explain why the road has been blocked for seven years without a legal order and why Palestinians are prevented from using it.

 After the 1995 accords, 36.7% of village land was classified as Area B land, and the remaining 63.3% as Area C. Israel has confiscated land from the village in order to construct the Israeli settlement of Beit Horon.

 In October 2009, infrastructure improvements were completed in Beit Ur al-Tahta that included improved roads and street lighting.
 The project was funded by American Charities for Palestine, the United States Agency for International Development (USAID) and the Sheikh Mohammed Shami Foundation.
 The total cost was $400,000.

-Incidents

 In September 2021, a Palestinian gardener was shot dead near the village when he apparently lit up a cigarette near a group of Kfir Brigade soldiers sitting nearby in ambush for potential Molotov bomb throwers.